 What’s a Normal Hemoglobin A1C Test Result?

-Normal A1C levels are below 5.7 percent.
-Numbers between 5.7% and 6.4 percent indicate prediabetes and levels above 6.5% percent signify diabetes.
-Regular A1C testing is recommended biannually or more, depending on individual circumstances.
+Reiterating the above interpretation, normal A1C levels are below 5.7 percent.
+Numbers between 5.7% and 6.4 percent indicate prediabetes and levels above 6.5% signify diabetes.
+Regular A1C testing is recommended biannually or more often, depending on individual circumstances.
 Luckily, our A1c Calculator will reduce the need to get tested in the laboratory.

 How Accurate are the A1c Results?